-SUNGOD are now on their fourth model of sunglasses – here we look at the August 2017-released ‘PaceBreakers‘ model.
+SUNGOD are now on their fourth model of sunglasses – here this SunGod PaceBreakers review looks at the latest model.
 Other than being sports-specific, perhaps two of the other reasons for their popularity have been the ability to customise every pair of sunglasses and do that at a competitive level of pricing.

 MY BACKGROUND IN THE SUN